-Firefighter Thomas Foley – FDNY Rescue 3 – My Memory of a Hero [VIDEO]
+Watch: Firefighter Thomas Foley – FDNY Rescue 3 – my memory of a hero

 Back when I was working at the country station, we used to host concerts every Thursday afternoon in the Austin J Tobin Plaza at the World Trade Center.